 At Oswald Road we recognise the important part that a balanced diet plays in a child's well being and their ability to learn and achieve effectively.
 We believe that the school, in partnership within parents and carers can make a major contribution to improving children's health by increasing their knowledge and understanding of food and helping them to make well-informed choices.

+Application

-UNCRC Article 24: Every child has the right to clean water, nutritious food, a clean environment and health education so that they can stay healthy.
-Application This policy covers the areas of:
+This policy covers the areas of: